 Abstract (300 words):

 Geographic range size is a fundamental property of a species and a key criterion in determining conservation status and prioritization.
 Yet, many methods of measuring range size exist in the literature, with some methods focusing on capturing the outer limits of the species’ occurrences, while other methods focusing on the smaller area within those outer limits that is actually occupied by the species.
 As each of these methods can generate widely different range size estimates, how we measure geographic range size has profound implications for our assessment of a species’ extinction risk and our prioritization of its conservation needs.
 To demonstrate the potential implications from using different methods to estimate the geographic range size and distribution for a species, we use a very large dataset of New World plant species to compare several common approaches of estimating the geographic range sizes and distributions of species.
 For each approach, we compute geographic range size and spatial distribution and compare them with those of expert-drawn maps.
 Our methods range from those estimating the size of a species’ geographic extent, through methods approximating the size of a species’ occupied range, to methods estimating both a species’ occupied range and distribution.
-We also explore how combinations of environmental layers and different thresholds influence the range size estimates derived from presence/absence maps of .
+We also explore how combinations of environmental layers and different thresholds influence the range size estimates derived from presence/absence maps of species distribution models.
 We find that for range size measures derived solely from occurrence data, the area defined by plotting a convex hull around the species’ occurrences is the best predictor of geographic range size, independent of sample size or geographic position (temperate or tropical).
 Our results highlight the value of a simple metric such as convex hull, over more computationally and comprehensibly difficult species distribution models, for obtaining a reasonably accurate estimate of geographic range size.

 Main Text (5000 words):

+I suggest the following structure for the intro:

+What is the geographic range, why is it important [finish with one sentence stating the problem and linking to next paragraph – that there are many ways of measuring it and it’s unclear which is best]

+Measuring the range size – there are many methods, they are different in their ecological meaning, and this has implications for understanding and for conservation [i.e. lump current paragraph 2 + 3]

+Broad overview of the current methods – from simple occurrence-based ones to SDMs – pros and cons related to range size estimation and geographic position

+Short paragraph on expert-maps and how they are our best option for comparison

+What we do in this paper [mention BIEN, temperate trees and palms, the specific questions we test]

 A species’ geographic range defines the spatial distribution of the species on the earth.
-The quantifiable measurement of this range, termed the species’ geographic range size, is a fundamental property of a species and may vary as much as twelve orders of magnitude among species (Brown et al., 1996).
+The measurement of this range, termed the species’ geographic range size, is a fundamental property of a species and may vary as much as twelve orders of magnitude among species (Brown et al., 1996).
 Ecologically, different geographic range sizes of species are believed to relate to specialist/generalist strategies (Wilson and Yoshimura, 1994) and the interaction of dispersal and competition factors (Pulliam, 2000).
 Thus, different geographic range sizes may provide insight into the processes that affect the distributions of species and community diversity (Stevens, 1989; Gaston, 2003).
 Geographic range size is also a key criterion in determining the conservation status and prioritization of species (IUCN, 2001; Baillie, Hilton-Taylor & Stuart 2004; Gaston and Fuller, 2008).
 For example, 47% of the assessed species on the IUCN Red List of Threatened Species are listed solely due to their geographic range features (Gaston and Fuller, 2008).